 Forensic Pathology Fellowship

 The Forensic Pathology Fellowship is a fully accredited one-year program offering four weeks of sub-specialized training, as well as access to an unmatched variety of cases and an expansion of skill sets that will prepare fellows to practice in any location or setting.
 A lecture series on postmortem computed tomography prepares the trainee for the future of Forensic Pathology.
 There are two competitive positions for each academic year.
-Interviews are typically conducted in late September/early October, two years in advance.

 Applicants to the fellowship must meet the following requirements: